andyrids/micropython-networkutils/README.md

 The following commands will install the `network-utils` package based on the URLs and dependencies listed in the `network-utils/package.json`.

 Note that because we have repositories within sub-groups, the usual installation URLs such as `gitlab:org/repo-name@main` or `gitlab:org/repo-name/dir/__init__.py` will not work.
 The `mip` package installer always assumes that the first URL component is the org and the second is the repository slug, resulting incorrect parsed URLs for package download/installation (for these nested repositories).
+This issue is mitigated by using raw URLs in the `package.json` files and you can use the installation URLs for the GitHub mirror repo i.e. github:andyrids/micropython-network-utils/network-utils/.

 You can format and reset your device with `mpremote` using the following command: